opensemanticsearch/open-semantic-search/docs/doc/analytics/law/README.md

-Some alternate names of law codes are too general or too ambigous.
+Some alternate names of law codes are too general or too ambiguous.

 For example the alias "CC" of the law code "Civil code" is used with another meaning in many other contexts (f.e. in many emails as abbreviation of "carbon copy (CC)" function).

-So this alias *CC* is listed in the blacklist [`/etc/opensemanticsearch/blacklist/enhance_extract_law/blacklist-lawcode-if-no-clause`](https://github.com/opensemanticsearch/open-semantic-etl/blob/master/etc/opensemanticsearch/blacklist/enhance_extract_law/blacklist-lawcode-if-no-clause) so the law code "Civil code" will be only added to the facet "Law codes" if the occuring alias CC is used combined with a law clause like *§ 123 CC* or *CC § 123* but not if only the alias "CC" is in the text, while if the prefered label "Civil code" is in the text without such a law clause, it will be added to the facet "Law codes", because this label is not blacklisted.
+So this alias *CC* is listed in the blacklist [`/etc/opensemanticsearch/blacklist/enhance_extract_law/blacklist-lawcode-if-no-clause`](https://github.com/opensemanticsearch/open-semantic-etl/blob/master/etc/opensemanticsearch/blacklist/enhance_extract_law/blacklist-lawcode-if-no-clause) so the law code "Civil code" will be only added to the facet "Law codes" if the occuring alias CC is used combined with a law clause like *§ 123 CC* or *CC § 123* but not if only the alias "CC" is in the text, while if the preferred label "Civil code" is in the text without such a law clause, it will be added to the facet "Law codes", because this label is not blacklisted.